remi-riche/DynamicsWebApi/.github/README.md

 });
 ```

+> [!IMPORTANT]
-**Important!** Make sure you include the attribute type in the update function as well.
+> Make sure you include the attribute type in the update function as well.

+> [!IMPORTANT]
-**Important!** When you update an attribute, you must publish changes in CRM.
+> When you update an attribute, you must publish changes in CRM.
 [More Info](https://learn.microsoft.com/en-us/power-apps/developer/model-driven-apps/publish-customizations)

 ### Retrieve Multiple Columns